 - 6.1.
-The current estimated annual value of CTRS to be paid in 2019/20 is £23.984M, to 24,650 applicants. - 6.2.
-Local Authorities receive fixed funding for the CTRS from WG, which means that as a local authority's caseload, and hence costs, changes from that assumed when the WG funding was set, the local authority bears the financial risk of any variance. - 6.3 The amount allocated to councils by WG takes no account of: - Any increase in Council Tax levels that may be applied for 2020/21; - The increase or decrease in the costs of awards under the CTRS if the number of claimants increase/decrease, or if claimants become eligible for more/less help; and - The provision for Council Tax bad debt. - 6.4 The total amount of cash-limited funding for 2020/21 distributed to the local authorities in Wales contained in the provisional Local Government Settlement announced on 16th December 2019 is £244M (this has remained unchanged since 2013/14) and the Council's allocation for 2020/21 is £21.564M (representing 8.8% of the all Wales funding).
-This Council's allocation for 2019/20 was £21.681M. - 6.5 Any change to actual Council Tax levels in 2020/21 made by the Council, will affect the cost of providing the local CTRS, which equates to approximately £243k for each 1% increase in Council Tax.
+The current estimated annual value of CTRS to be paid in 2020/21 is £25.375M, to 25,495 applicants (£23.984M to 24,650 applicants for 2019/20, as at December 2019).
+The additional cost implications which have arisen due to the increased caseload linked to the economic impact of the pandemic continue to be funded by WG. - 6.2.
+Local Authorities receive fixed funding for the CTRS from WG, which means that as a local authority's caseload, and hence costs, changes from that assumed when the WG funding was set, the local authority bears the financial risk of any variance. - 6.3 The amount allocated to councils by WG through the local government settlement takes no account of: - Any increase in Council Tax levels that may be applied for 2021/22; - The increase or decrease in the costs of awards under the CTRS if the number of claimants increase/decrease, or if claimants become eligible for more/less help; and - The provision for Council Tax bad debt. - 6.4 The total amount of cash-limited funding for 2021/22 distributed to the local authorities in Wales contained in the provisional Local Government Settlement announced on 22nd December 2020 is £244M (this has remained unchanged since 2013/14) and the Council's allocation for 2021/22 is £21.936M (representing 9.0% of the all Wales funding).
+This Council's allocation for 2020/21 was £21.564M. - 6.5 Any change to actual Council Tax levels in 2021/22 made by the Council, will affect the cost of providing the local CTRS, which equates to approximately £247k for each 1% increase in Council Tax.